Federal Tax Resources

 HOW TO ORDER FEDERAL TAX FORMS AND BOOKLETS THROUGH THE IRS:

-• Click this LINK to place an order through the IRS website.
+- CLICK THIS LINK TO PLACE AN ORDER ONLINE THROUGH THE IRS.
 Follow the instructions on the website, and the IRS will mail forms to you through the U.S. Postal Service.

 Colorado Income Tax Resources